MB2 Motorsports: Car No. 01 history

-Veteran Mark Martin, coming off his final year with Roush Racing, was signed drive the car for 23 races (21 points races plus the Budweiser Shootout and Nextel All-Star Challenge) in 2007, with Joe Nemechek moving over to the team's new 13 team.
+Veteran Mark Martin, coming off his final year with Roush Racing, was signed drive the car for 23 races (21 points races plus the Budweiser Shootout and Nextel All-Star Challenge) in 2007, with Joe Nemechek moving over to the team's new No. 13 team.
 Regan Smith was pinned to fill the remaining 16 races of the season, while driving in the Busch Series for the team as well.
 The team also changed its name to Ginn Racing to reflect Bobby Ginn's new majority interest in the team.
 Martin was leading in the final turn of the season-opening Daytona 500, after lining up on the final restart with former Roush teammates Greg Biffle and Matt Kenseth behind him.
 Coming down the front stretch, and with the field wrecking behind him, Martin looked to have finally come through at Daytona.
 But the caution was not called, and Kevin Harvick caught Martin on his outside, beating him to the line by two-hundredths of a second.
 Martin put together more strong finishes, and after the fourth race at Atlanta was leading the points standings in what was supposed to be his first season of semi-retirement.
 Resisting the chance to capture his first championship, Martin did step out of the car as scheduled, breaking a streak of 621 consecutive starts.
-In 24 starts for the team, Martin scored 5 top fives and 11 top tens, and finished 27th in points despite missing 12 races.
+In 24 starts for the team, Martin scored five Top 5s and 11 Top 10s, and finished 27th in points despite missing 12 races.